 Getting Started: Tools to Map Out Your First Semester

-Hello, and welcome to the first part of your academic journey here at Westmont College!
-We are excited that you will be joining us.
-To make your transition to Westmont as effective as possible, we have put together this instructional resource to help youfamiliariaze yourself with the academic requirements of the college.
-This resource will take some time to review all of the material, so do not wait!
+Welcome to the first part of your academic journey here at Westmont College.
+To make your transition to Westmont as effective as possible, we have put together this instructional resource to help you familiariaze yourself with the academic requirements of the college.
 Begin reading through all of the material now, so that you are thoroughly prepared to register when your registration time arrives.

 Here you will learn about: